zeinabourhane/zeinabourhane.github.io/index.md

 More broadly, my research contributes to advancing our understanding of microbial ecosystem functioning and to unlocking the biotechnological potential of microbiomes for sustainable applications.

+> My passions are research, teaching, mentoring, and coding

 <div style="clear: both;"></div>

 ---